 Planning A Trip to Mont Saint-Michel

 Mont Saint-Michel can be visited throughout the year.
 It’s open every day, except January 1st and December 25th.
 During the winter off-season, the weather is chillier, but there are no crowds.
 Hours vary slightly by season.
-Entrance to the Abbey is 10 € for adults.
+The entrance to the Abbey is 10 € for adults.
 Children under 18 are free.

 There are no direct public transportation options.
 Trains from Paris Gare Montparnasse connect to a bus in Rennes to bring you to the Mont’s entrance.

 Walking is the only way to get around while on the Mont.

 Where to Stay:

 Mont Saint-Michel can be seen in 1 day.
 But, if you wanted to stay nearby or experience the Mont in the evening with fewer tourists, you can research and book a variety of hotel options.

 Like this post?
 Please share it on social media using the share buttons below!